Customizing Products with Scripts Using Action Records and Functions

 3. After-event actions according to their sequence number.

-After-event actions are those with the Run as after event box checked.
+After-event actions are those with the Run as after-event box checked.
 All other actions are considered before-event.
-Before-event actions are processed before after-event actions even if they have a higher sequence number.
+Before-event actions run before after-event actions, even if they have a higher sequence number.

 To create an action: